Navy Officer (Former)

 What kind of attitude towards Americans did you experience in foreign countries?
 Was there any additional animosity given that you're part of the "big, bad" US military "policing the world"?

-Asked by TonyaFrisco almost 10 years ago
+Asked by TonyaFrisco over 10 years ago

 Usually we had decent experiences with foreigners.
 There were a few times when people refused to serve us for political reasons and the sort.